-Despite being the financial capital of Asia Pacific region, Singapore cannot be described as a city, which doesn’t know how to entertain!
+Despite being the financial capital of the Asia Pacific region, Singapore cannot be described as a city, which doesn’t know how to entertain!

 So if you looking for a place with just a pinch of tourist sites, loads of shopping, plenty of relaxing and perfect for an afternoon snooze look no more because you just found your Mecca!